A bit about my writing journey…

 Work in communities and with young people has always been central to my research and storytelling.
 I’m proud to be a human rights ambassador for Amnesty International and that children’s, refugee and environmental rights have been at the forefront of my stories.

-Working as writer in residence at Islington Centre for Refugees and Migrants since 2012 alongside Artist in Residence Jane Ray and Ros Asquith has inspired several of novels and novellas.
+I have been Writer in Residence at Islington Centre for Refugees and Migrants since 2012 alongside Artist in Residence Jane Ray and a growing team.

-My articles and interviews, about this writing and work with refugee and disenfranchised communities have featured widely in the media.
+My articles and interviews, about working with refugee and disenfranchised communities have featured widely in the media.

 I was Book Trust’s twelfth Writer In Residence.

-I have been Patron of Reading at Fortismere School for many years.
+I was Patron of Reading at Fortismere School for many years.

 From 2021 - 2023 I took up a post as a Royal Literary Fund Fellow based at The Courtauld.
-From October 2023 - 2024 I will be A Royal Literary Fellow at The British Library one day a week.
+From October 2023 - 2025 I was a Royal Literary Fellow at The British Library.

 In January 2022 I became Associate Lecturer teaching on the module in Children’s and YA Literature at Goldsmiths University.